 The emotional attachments of young or developmentally young children are shown in their preferences for particular familiar people, their tendency to seek proximity to those people, especially in times of distress, and their ability to use the familiar adults as a secure base from which to explore the environment.

-Good interaction becomes possible when the instructor learns how to become child-centered.
-The instructor must keep in mind a variety of factors that may influence the child’s relationship with the world outside her/himself.
+Good interaction becomes possible when the parents or instructor learns how to become child-focused and take the time to allow the child to feel safe engaging with you.
+To put it in simple terms, you need to be a good playmate.
+The instructor must keep in mind a variety of factors that may influence the child’s relationship with the world outside her/himself such as physical and sensory access, overall health and health history, and familiarity of the people and environment.
 Specific interaction strategies help us to avoid pitfalls that may sabotage our interactions with our students.

 We can use strategies that create communicative opportunities tailored to the child’s emotional development.
 The correct strategies will elicit and eventually shape the child’s communication.

 - Communication Assessment